ecs-vlc/COMP6248/docs/index.md

 ## Online Quizzes

-There will be two assessed online-quizzes; I'm planning for these to be on the 5th March and ~~30th April~~ 14th May.
+There will be two assessed online-quizzes; I'm planning for these to be on the XXX and XXX.
 These will be available on blackboard.

 ## Coursework assignment